Why Bathing with Elephants is Unhygienic and Unethical

 Is Bathing with Elephants Unhygienic?

-Yes, this same process of elephant bathing is also incredibly unhygienic.
+Yes, elephant bathing is unhygienic.
 As such, it’s harmful to you and the elephant.

-When made to stay in the water for prolonged periods, elephants will eventually urinate and defecate in it.
+If an elephant stays in the water for an unnaturally long time, it will eventually urinate and defecate in it.

 By entering this environment, you significantly increase the likelihood of becoming seriously ill or catching an eye infection.